-The Sample and Data Processing Manager provides oversight of the shipping and receiving staff, sample preparation and pH/conductivity chemists, and the assistant data managers.
+The Sample and Data Processing Manager provides oversight of the shipping and receiving staff and the assistant data managers.
 This manager ensures that adequate supplies are on hand and that supplies are properly prepared and sent in a timely manner to the network sites and that samples are received and initially processed in an appropriate and efficient manner.
-Field data entry review, analytical data review and validation, reporting to sites and publishing data to the PO are also overseen by the Data Processing Manager.
+Field data entry and review, analytical data review and validation, reporting to sites and publishing data to the PO are also overseen by the Data Processing Manager.